mgnfy-view/multi-sig-wallet/.github/ISSUE_TEMPLATE/issue_template.md

 ## Failure Information (for bugs)

-Please help provide information about the failure if this is a bug.
+Please provide information about the failure if this is a bug.
 If it is not a bug, please remove the rest of this template.

 ## Steps to Reproduce